jlaire/dlx-cpp/README.md

 Minimal C++ implementation of Knuth's Dancing Links algorithm.

-`dlx' reads from stdin and prints to stdout.
+`dlx` reads from stdin and prints to stdout.
 First line of input should contain two integers: the number of columns and the number of secondary columns.
 For normal exact cover problems, the second number is 0.
 If it's positive, the leftmost columns are the secondary ones.